Frequently Asked Questions

 What is Guaranteed Rent ?

-Guaranteed Rent, also referred to as Rent to Rent, is a program aimed at minimizing the hassle for landlords when renting out their property.
+Guaranteed Rent, is a program aimed at minimizing the hassle for landlords when renting out their property.

-Our team of local transition consultants do all the hard work for you.
-We relocate clients, tenants, families even those who require supportive living locally, this high demand of clients are needing and wanting to be within a specific area strategically chosen for numerous of reasons, mainly for work purposes.
+Our team of international and local transition consultants do all this hard work for you, We relocate clients, tenants, families even those who require supportive living locally, this high demand of professional clients are needing and wanting to be relocated within a specific area strategically chosen for numerous of reasons, mainly for work purposes.

 What size properties do you accept and in what areas ?

-We accept properties of any size into our Guaranteed Rent scheme, with a particularly high demand for 1- 4-bedroom homes.
-We also accept licenced HMO’S.
+We accept properties of any size onto our Guaranteed Rent scheme, with a particularly high demand for Studio – 4-bedroom properties.

 Is the Guaranteed Rent Scheme Worth it for Landlords?

-The Guaranteed Rent Scheme will be a game-changer, for all landlords looking to minimize their hassle and maximize their returns.
-Here are some key benefits to consider:
+The Guaranteed Rent Scheme is a game-changer for all landlords looking to minimize hassle and maximise returns.
+See the key benefits to consider in 2025/2026:

 Key Advantages:

-1. Peace of Mind: We take on all aspects of property management, ensuring you don’t have to deal with tenant issues, maintenance, or minor repair issues.
+1. Peace of Mind: CDLC take on all the aspects of property management on your behalf WITHOUT FEES, we ensure that you don’t have to deal with any tenant issues, minor maintenance, or minor unnecessary repair issues.

-2. Guaranteed Rent: You receive a fixed, guaranteed rent every month, providing you with a predictable income stream.
+2. Guaranteed Rent: You receive the agreed fixed, guaranteed rent every month, providing you with a predictable income stream without the expensive fee costs and weekly hassle.

-3. No Void Periods: We cover all void periods, ensuring you don’t lose out on rental income at any time.
+3. No Void Periods: As we find and vet professional clients, we cover and still provide full rent even if void periods were to arise, ensuring you don’t lose a penny on your required rental income at any given time.

-4. No Agent Fees: We don’t charge you any agent fees, saving you up to 17% of your monthly rent.
+4. No Agent Fees: We do NOT charge you any agent fees, saving you up to 19-25% of your monthly rent and annual profits.

-6. Tax Benefits: As a landlord with a good account, you can claim tax relief on your mortgage interest, reducing your taxable income.
+6. Tax Benefits: As a landlord with a good accountant, you can claim tax relief on your mortgage interest, reducing your taxable income.

-We provide landlords with flexible contracts, typically ranging from 1 to 5 years, to accommodate your requirements.
-However, for specific properties, we can extend contracts up to 8-10 years.
+We provide landlords with flexible agreements at your leisure, typically ranging from 2 – 5 years, we’ve been make sure to accommodate landlords requirements.
+For specific properties in our high demanding areas, we can extend contracts of up to 3-10 years.

 Do you assist with landlord compliance & regulations?